Quake shakes part of northern Japan hit by deadly landslides

-An earthquake has shaken parts of Japan's northern island of Hokkaido that were struck by a deadly temblor last month.
+An earthquake Friday shook parts of a northern Japanese island where a stronger temblor last month set off deadly landslides and damaged a power plant.

-The Japan Meteorological Agency said the magnitude 5.3 quake Friday morning was centered in southern Hokkaido near Atsuma.
+No injuries or damage has been reported from the latest earthquake on Hokkaido island near the town of Atsuma.
+The Japan Meteorological Agency measured the quake at magnitude 5.2, revising from an earlier measurement of 5.3.

 Footage on NHK national television showed employees at the Atsuma town hall all standing up and watching a television monitor, as an emergency earthquake alarm sounded.